Currency:USD $

 Fireball Mechanics

 The strategy for handling four-way fireball remains unchanged, with pairs taking positions on intercardinals.
 However, adjustments for the two-way fireball remove any ambiguity.
-This setup ensures the following:
+This setup covers the following:

 • Melees are always among the players inside the hitbox, responsible for baiting.